DanyLan/Terraform-Wordpress-MySQL/readme.md

 # 3. Through LoadBalancer

-Now if you want to access the pod externally, you will have to expose the pod externally going through a loadbalancer.
+Now if you want to access the pod externally (from outside GCP), you will have to expose the pod externally going through a loadbalancer.
 This is demonstrated below

     nano loadbalancer_my_sql.yaml